-The requestId is an identifier that uniquely identifies the usage interaction.
-If the usage is session based, the requestId must be the same across different operation types (Initiate, Update, and Terminate).
-The requestId is used to locate the active session associated with the charging customer.
+The requestld is an identifier that uniquely identifies the usage interaction.
+If the usage is session based, the requestld must be the same across different operation types (Initiate, Update and Terminate).
+The requestld is used to locate the active session associated with the charging customer.